d4rpell/d4rpell.github.io/about.md

 ---

 # Pentester Lover
-Im a guy from Spain, who have 16 years old, I’ve been study cybersecurity from when I have 10 years old.
+I'm a boy from Spain who is 17 years old and I’ve been study cybersecurity from when I have 10 years old.
 I started studying Pentesting hard when I was 14 years old.
 Today I’m focused on the branch of the Red-Team, actually studying a middle-grade of Microcomputer Systems and Networks.
+I started this project at the age of 16 years old(2022).

 ## My Profile